tensorthoughts/allidb/docs/ALLIDB_OVERVIEW.md

 So there you have it!
 AlliDB is a fresh take on database design for AI workloads.
 Here's what makes it special:

 1. **Unified Architecture**: Vector search and graph traversal in one system (no more juggling multiple databases!)
-2. **Production-Ready**: Multi-tenancy, authentication, TLS, repair systems—all the stuff you need for real deployments
+2. **Production-Ready**: Multi-tenancy, authentication, TLS, repair systems, all the stuff you need for real deployments
-3. **High Performance**: LSM-tree storage, lock-free reads, efficient compaction—it's fast
+3. **High Performance**: LSM-tree storage, lock-free reads, efficient compaction, it's fast
 4. **Built-in AI**: Native LLM integration means you don't have to wire up embeddings yourself
 5. **Graph RAG**: Automatic graph expansion gives you way richer search results
-6. **Distributed**: Consistent hashing, gossip, quorum replication—it scales
+6. **Distributed**: Consistent hashing, gossip, quorum replication, it scales

 Whether you're building a RAG system, a knowledge graph, or a semantic search engine, AlliDB gives you everything you need in one cohesive, well-designed system.